msobanjo/courseware/topics/traceroute/modules/introduction/README.md

 ![Traceroute Map](https://i.imgur.com/cE9UPCB.png)

 The history of the route is recorded as the round-trip times of the packets received from each successive host (remote node) in the route (path); the sum of the mean times in each hop is a measure of the total time spent to establish the connection.
-Traceroute proceeds unless all (three) sent packets are lost more than twice; then the connection is lost and the route cannot be evaluated.
+Traceroute proceeds unless all (three) sent packets are lost more than twice.
+If this happens, the connection is lost and the route cannot be evaluated.
 ## Traceroute Output
 ### Example Output
 Below is an example output from a basic `traceroute` command to `google.com`: